 Licensed counseling psychologist

-Dr. Ginger Clark is the Program Lead for the Marriage and Family Therapy program.
+Dr. Ginger Clark, Professor of Clinical Education, is Program Lead for the Marriage and Family Therapy program.
 She teaches courses in theories in counseling, group counseling, the counseling process, career counseling, and provides supervision in practicum and fieldwork courses.
 Her research interests include the development and evaluation of Internet-based parent education programs, the effects of parenting styles on child outcomes, and the effects of implementing Parent-Child Interaction Therapy over the Internet.
 Prior to joining the USC Rossier School of Education, Clark served four years as a faculty member in the Counseling Program at California State University, Long Beach.
 She is a licensed counseling psychologist, with a part-time practice in the city of Long Beach.

 - American Psychological Association, Member

 - American Counseling Association, Member

 Honors and Awards:

 - National Career Development Association/Association of Computer Based Systems for Career Information Research Grant Winner 2000

 - American Psychological Association Travel Scholarship Winner 1999